ganastor/htpc-download-box/README.md

 It has Almalinux 8.6 with Docker installed.

 You can also use a Raspberry Pi, a Synology NAS, a Windows or Mac computer.
 The stack should work fine on all these systems, but you'll have to adapt the Docker stack below to your OS.
-I'll only focus on a standard Linux installation here, more specificly a RHEL based distro.
+I'll only focus on a standard Linux installation here, more specifically a RHEL based distro.
 This is just personal preference.

 ## Software stack